 If the offence is serious, or if there has been further failure to conform to the required standards following earlier warnings, the President will impose the student with special conditions for a specified amount of time after determining of behavioral misconduct or policy violation.
 Immediate compliance to policy is expected and failure to do so can result in dismissal or expulsion of the student from the program.
 The student may or may not be considered for Probation depending on the validity of the explanation provided by the student.
 The burden is on the students to provide a valid explanation of the behavior.
-Failure to provide a valid explanation can lead to direct dismissal from the program.
-However, to consider the explanation to be valid is on the President's discretion.
+Failure to provide a valid explanation to be valid is on the President's discretion.